 My courses at UNC Charlotte laid the foundation in graphics and gave me an opportunity to learn from varied subjects such as computational photography, game design and development, game AI virtual reality and computational geometry.
 Studying here gave me first-hand experience on making games and working in teams, much like in the real world.
 At school, I got to work with very talented people ranging from a graphics artist, a music artist to a designer.
 This has been a very exciting experience.

-Each game that I have developed so far has challenged me in many dimensions; coming up with feasible solutions for them have been extremely gratifying (especially given the frustration they offered).
-One of my favorites has been the discovery of Bezier curves for my game Juhuligan.
-I wanted enemies to fire bullets with different trajectories.
-Usually, computationally expensive sine and cosine functions are relied upon to adjust the trajectories accordingly.
-I noticed a relation between the y dimensions and x dimensions as bullets moved.
-After few hours of careful assessment, I was able to put trigger conditions which were able to mimic the natural trajectories quite accurately without using those expensive functions.
-When I tried to pursue this further into making a generic equation for curves, I discovered what I was doing were formally known as Bezier curves.
-This whole process was very time-consuming, but the end results were very satisfactory and have made me feel proud.

-Given the enthusiasm and craze for trying out new things, I have completed two games (Juhuligan and Revenge of the Tanks), and the third 3D game (Kolor) is in progress.
+Given the enthusiasm and craze for exploring new things, I have completed two games (Juhuligan and Revenge of the Tanks), and the third game (Kolor – First Person Shooter) is in progress.
 I have spent a lot of time trying to understand the concepts that go into making these games and have summarized how I tailored them to suit my games in my portfolio.
 With these aspirations, I am sure that I can be a valuable asset to your company.
 I can be reached at +1-732-824-3479 (Mobile) and have attached my resume for your reference.

 I want to thank you for your time and look forward to speak to you soon